Agorgin/Alexander_portfolio/README.md

 # Alexander's Data Science Portfolio
 This is my data science portfolio!
-Here, I will be giving and overview of and showcase the academic projects I have done
+Here, I will be giving an overview of and showcase the academic projects I have done

 # [Project 1: Air France](https://github.com/Agorgin/Air-france-business-case)